MILNE-EDWARDS'S SIFAKA

 Olfactory communication is generally important to lemurs, and the Milne-Edwards’s sifaka is no exception.
 Both sexes secrete a substance from their anal glands that they then rub onto a substrate, usually a branch, to mark it with their scent.
 Males also have a gland in the middle of their chests that secretes a substance with which they may also scent mark branches.
 Males generally scent mark twice as frequently as females, and more dominant females mark more than lower-ranking females.

 Both males and females in single male/single female groups scent mark more, probably to discourage other males/females from joining the group.
-However, they don’t scent mark more in mating season, and the presence of an infant in the group doesn’t appear to affect scent marking behaviors.
-Therefore, this species doesn’t seem to use scent marking for attracting mates but rather to signal status and territory.
+However, they don’t scent mark more in mating season, and the presence of an infant in the group doesn’t appear to affect scent-marking behaviors.
+Therefore, this species doesn’t seem to use scent marking to attract mates but rather to signal status and territory.

 In addition to olfactory communication, this species communicates vocally, using a “roaring bark” vocalization when predators are sighted, as well as contact calls and “chatter” calls.